SuperPanda/iot-mapper/app-frontend/design.md

 NodeJS download https://nodejs.org/en/download/.
 ...This project currently uses... bower, grunt, karma, karma-jasmine, karma-phantonjs-launcher ...
+Use 'npm install' in shell to install all the packages used in this project.
 ### How to install bower packages
 Bower is used to store JavaScript based packages.
+Simple use 'bower install <package>'
+...
+We currently use ngmap and AngularJS
 - The configuration is stored ______